-This course will be assessed using performance standards consistent with Literary Studies 11; however, the delivery, pace and resources used in this course version are adapted to suit students who are developing foundational skills in this subject area, and who need significant support.
+In this course students will be assessed using performance standards consistent with Literary Studies 11; however, the delivery, pace and resources used in this course version are adapted to suit students who are developing foundational skills in this subject area, and who need significant support.
 Participation in this course is by teacher referral.